leopph/sorcery/README.md

 ## History
 Originally LeopphEngine was a simple C++ runtime library that one could link against to create simple interactive 3D environments.
 The current development direction however is to create a fully featured editor capable of building levels, managing projects and resources, and exporting game executables, and to build the runtime layer on top of this.

-## Used technologies
+## Used technologies and third-party libraries
-Non-exhaustive list of core libraries:
+Non-exhaustive list of core components:
-- Win32 for platform basics
+- Win32 for window and event handling
-- Direct3D 11 for graphics
+- Direct3D 11 for rendering
-- Mono for C# scripting
+- RTTR for runtime reflection
 - Dear ImGui for tool interfaces
 - Assimp for model asset importing